2025-26 CFP Futures Odds: Ohio State Strengthens as Favorite

 2025-26 College Football Playoff Odds

-BetMGM then moved Ohio State from the +250 favorite to the +200 favorite in College Football Playoff championship odds.
+After sitting at +200 the past two weeks, Ohio State is now into +185 in BetMGM's College Football Playoff championship odds.
 That's the shortest price of the year for Ryan Day's defending national champs.

 "Ohio State continues to attract action from bettors.
 Since the start of October, one in every three dollars wagered has been on Ohio State to win the College Football Playoff," BetMGM trading manager Seamus Magee said.